 Where to live in Stanford

 The exact location where you end up in Stamford will affect your overall perception of the city.
-Those living by the water have a different view than those living inland, while those living in the more exclusive part of town also have a different perception.
-Here is an overview of some of Stamford's residential neighborhoods, with the rental prices delineated by a $ sign, on a scale of $ to $$$$$.
+Those living by the water have a different view than those living inland.
+Here is an overview of some of Stamford's residential neighborhoods.

-Springdale: This is an eclectic community with a mixture of families, college students, sales and service professionals, executives, and those in the manufacturing sector.
-The availability of small studios and small apartment buildings makes it very popular among the college crowd.
-The majority of Springdale residents own a car and the commute to work is generally between 15 and 30 minutes.$$$
+Springdale: Large availability of small studios and small apartment buildings.
+The majority of Springdale residents own a car and the commute to work is generally between 15 and 30 minutes.

 Living in Stamford, CT